 The BSM Physical Education Department is keen for pupils to develop their independence, organisation and communication skills.
 As such leadership opportunities are incorporated into both curricular lessons and co-curricular sport sessions.
 In the Primary School pupils have the opportunity to undertake the PlayMaker Award, whilst in the Senior School students can undertake the Young Leader Award.

-A major part of co-curricular sport at the BSM is the after-school sports clubs that are offered to pupils from Year 1 to Year 13.
+A major part of co-curricular sport at the BSM is the after-school sports clubs that are offered to all pupils.
 Each year, a wide range of clubs is available to pupils on a recreational basis with many of them leading to competitive opportunities through our access to local festivals, competitions and sport exchanges.